thangarajvisolve/Sample/ubuntu/README.markdown

   * Once the blood pressure persistence is started it  will update the data in to the data base and displays the data in the log file.

-NOTE :` The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`
+NOTE :`The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

-**Common Webserver:**
+<h5>Common Webserver:</h5>

   * Start the `Common Webserver`in the terminal by passing few options suffix to the command ,it can be used as common for all the subsrcibers-webserver

         $./web-listener

-Available Options are:
+<h6>Available options  are:</h6>

         --web server name      Webserver Name